project-koku/korekuta/README.md

 # korekuta

+The korekuta repository is now read-only and will not receive additional updates.
+Please see the newer korekuta-operator which is now being maintained in korekuta's place. https://github.com/project-koku/korekuta-operator

 ## About
 Data collector tool to obtain OCP usage data and upload it to masu.
 The data collector tool utilizes [ansible](https://www.ansible.com/) to collect usage data from an OCP cluster installation.